Date Visited: January 2018

 In 1863, labour recruiters from Peru kidnapped some 400 Tuvaluan’s, putting them to work in gold mines in Peru, reducing the population to just 2,500 people.

 During World War II, U.S. forces were based on the islands of Nanumea, Nukufetau, and Funafuti, but hostilities did not reach the islands.
-US forces used their base at Funafuti to launch their strike against Japanese forces, further to the north, in what would become known as the ‘Battle of Tarawa’.
+The Americans used their base on Funafuti to launch their strike against Japanese forces on Kiribati, in what would become known as the famous ‘Battle of Tarawa’.
 For more on this battle and to view graphic front-line footage from an embedded camera team, please refer to my Kiribati Travel Guide.

 During the 1960’s, racial tension and rivalries created friction between the Gilbertese and Ellice Islanders.
 A referendum in 1974 resulted in Tuvalu becoming a separate colony and then, in 1978, fully independent.